Evan Longoria Player Props: Diamondbacks vs. Brewers

 |Games w/1+ RBI

-- The Brewers pitching staff was third in the big leagues last season with a collective 9.5 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers' 3.85 team ERA ranked 12th across all MLB pitching staffs.
+- The Brewers' 2.66 team ERA ranks third among all league pitching staffs.

-- Brewers pitchers combined to surrender 190 total home runs last year (1.2 per game).
-That ranked 25th in baseball.
+- Brewers pitchers combine to surrender the seventh-fewest home runs in baseball (eight total, 0.8 per game).

-- The Brewers are sending Miley (1-0) out to make his second start of the season.

-- The left-hander last appeared on Tuesday against the New York Mets, when he threw six scoreless innings while giving up five hits.
+- His most recent time out was on Wednesday against the New York Mets, when the righty tossed 4 1/3 innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.